GluuFederation/docs-ce-prod/3.1.0/source/admin-guide/uma.md

 ![add-resource-set](../img/uma/add-resource-set.png)

 The properties of a resource are visible on this page.
 There are two additional buttons that allow the administrator to add specific resources and/or scopes.
 By default, Gluu Server is shipped with SCIM resources protected by UMA.
+Learn more in the [SCIM protected by UMA documentation](./scim-uma.md).

 ![add-resource](../img/uma/add-resource.png)